This is part of our ongoing series on home maintenance basics to help you keep up your home and grow your investment with confidence.

 At least twice a year, walk around your house and look for cracked, loose, or missing siding or roofing.
 Then, check your foundation for horizontal cracks or cracks larger than 1/8 inch.
 If you have a brick or cinderblock foundation, inspect for missing mortar or stair pattern cracks.
 Make any necessary repairs you’re comfortable with and hire a pro for anything outside your skillset.

 (Nervous about hiring a pro these days?
-Here’s how to safely hire a contractor during COVID-19.)
+Here’s how to safely hire a contractor if you’re worried about the spread of germs or viruses.)

 While you’re looking around, remove anything growing on your foundation, siding, or roof.
 Plants hold water which can cause rot, and roots can work beneath siding and even into bricks and mortar.
 For moss or mildew, use a cleaning solution made up of equal parts bleach and warm water and scrub with a brush.